GauravDhuri/missingskill-learning/git/git.md

 So, Firstly What is Git ? <span class="highlight">Git is one of the most popular Version Control System.</span>

->A Version Control System records the changes made to our code over-time and stores it in a speical database called repository.
+>A Version Control System records the changes made to our code over-time and stores it in a special database called repository.

 We can often look at our project history and see who has made what changes , when & why.
 One of the biggest advantage of Git is that if we do something wrong we can easily revert our project back to earlier state.
-Now before we go futher, we need to know what category of version control git falls into as this will help us understand the advantages of Git in more detail.
+Now before we go further, we need to know what category of version control git falls into as this will help us understand the advantages of Git in more detail.

 There are basically two types of version control system :